-Year Ended December 31, 2003 Compared to Year Ended December 31, 2002 added gross margin of \$9.4 million.
+Gross Margin.
+Midstream gross margin was \$46.7 million for the year ended December 31, 2003 compared to \$23.2 million (restated) for the year ended December 31, 2002, an increase of \$23.5 million, or 101%.
+The largest increase in gross margin was due to the acquisition of assets from Duke Energy Field Services on June 30, 2003.
+These assets added gross margin of \$9.4 million.
 The CCNG system had significant growth due to an increase in on-system volume and the addition of the Hallmark lateral, resulting in an increase in margin of \$4.7 million.
 We acquired the Vanderbilt Gathering system on December 31, 2002; this system added gross margin of \$4.4 million.
 Gregory gathering system and Gregory processing plant had increased margin of \$2.6 million.
 These systems had significant growth in volume due to producer drilling activity in the area, to which we responded with the Gregory plant expansion during 2003.
 The Gulf Coast system had increased margin of \$1.2 million despite the fact that volumes declined.
-The reason for the decline in volume was because we sourced two markets from Vanderbilt the last half of 2003 that were previously sourced from the Gulf Coast system.
+The reason for the decline in volumes was because we sourced two markets from Vanderbilt the last half of 2003 that were previously sourced from the Gulf Coast system.
 We had an increase in volume and increase in margin due to a large customer taking gas from our system for 12 months in 2003 and only 6 months in 2002, and we had increased margin due to renegotiation of producer contracts.
 The Arkoma system also had increased volume, creating an increase in margin of \$0.8 million.